Skip to contents

 Interpretation of effect_type

 If effect_type = "delta", supplied values are interpreted as net changes directly.
+For explicit delta or effect columns, values are used as signed changes.
+For multiplier inputs, values are interpreted as relative net changes:

 If effect_type = "after", supplied values are interpreted as after-action amounts and converted internally to net effects using: